Agricultural Property Relief

 Agricultural value

 APR is restricted to the agricultural value of the property.
-Again, there have been recent cases on this issue, which are not covered here.
+Again, there have been cases on this issue, which are not covered here.
 However, owners should bear in mind that hope or development value and the value of sporting rights will not be covered by APR.
 In some circumstances, BPR may be available instead.

 Business Property Relief

 Where agricultural property relief is not available in full, consider whether Business Property Relief (BPR) may apply.
 Relevant business property can be relieved at 100% (businesses, interests in businesses and shares in unquoted companies) or 50% (land, buildings and plant owned by the person making the transfer and used by a company he controls or a partnership of which he is a member) depending upon all of the circumstances involved.
+But as noted above, the government has proposed that from 6 April 2026, full 100% relief will be limited to the first £1 million of combined agricultural and business property.

 Debts